Captainmango/rb_cron_parser/README.md

 ```bash
 $ ruby main.rb [ARGUMENTS HERE]
 ```
 If you'd like to debug something, Pry is installed already.
-Please insert `binding.pry` where you would like to set a breakpoint and run the project or a test to halt there.
+Please insert `binding.pry` where you would like to set a breakpoint and run the project or tests to halt there.

 ## Tasks
 The test dir structure matches what is in the lib dir for ease of use.
 When adding or editing tests, please add these to the respective files.